ningyuan-xie/academic-dash-app/README.md

 ### 6.1 Frontend (Dash Plotly)
 Provides an interactive user interface with data filtering and visualization features.
 This is achieved through a combination of **six** Dash widgets, including bar charts, pie charts, data tables, and sunburst charts.
 They are arranged in a rectangular layout that is aesthetically pleasing and easy to navigate.

-### 6.2 Middle Layer (Flask & Python)
+### 6.2 Backend (Flask & Python)
 Handles business logic, processes user requests, and acts as an intermediary between the frontend and the database.
-More details on the middle layer can be found in the **Implementation** section.
+This includes database connection management, query execution, data transformation, and callback functions that respond to user interactions.

 ### 6.3 Database Layer (MySQL, MongoDB, Neo4j)
 Stores relational, document, and graph Academic World data for efficient retrieval.
 Specifically: widget 1 and 4 use **MongoDB**; widget 1, 2, 3, 4, and 6 use **MySQL**; widget 5 and 6 use **Neo4j**.